 The CoSchedule mobile app now allows every user to visualize their tasks, projects, and calendar so everyone can easily provide updates on where they’re at with important projects.

 If you need to pivot your social strategy on a dime it can be helpful to write social messages in a spreadsheet and use the Bulk Upload feature to create a ton of new social messages with the click of a button.

 If you find yourself with a spare hour due to a canceled meeting or tasks that can’t be completed due to your remote work situation, we’ve got some free resources to help you become a better marketer, fine-tune your marketing strategy, or brainstorm ideas for when things get back to normal.

-We’re making the CoSchedule Academy Pro completely free for CoSchedule customers for 31 days.
+We’re making the CoSchedule Academy Pro completely free for CoSchedule customers through May 31, 2020.
 You’ll find courses like:

 We’re also making all CoSchedule kindle books available free, including “The 10x Marketing Formula” and “How to Get Started With Agile Marketing and Do Better Work”.
 Fill out this Google Form and we’ll ship you one at no cost to you.

 Our Customer Service and Success teams are here to help you get the most out of CoSchedule.
 Whether you have questions about CoSchedule best practices, implementing a specific use case, or troubleshooting, these gals and guys are real people who love helping others like you!

 Don’t be afraid to hit that chat button on your screen or to email them at email@example.com.

 If you’re looking for more general advice about how to overcome remote work hurdles, check out this blog post for tips from our team.